eunjistewart/creditcard_checker/README.md

 # creditcard_checker
-> Project Goals
-The credit card distributors have been mailing out cards that have invalid numbers.
-In this project, take the role of a clerk who checks if credit cards are valid, optimizing the verification process using the knowledge of functions and loops to handle multiple credit cards at a time.
+> The credit card distributors have been mailing out cards that have invalid numbers.
+Take the role of a clerk who checks if credit cards are valid, optimizing the verification process using the knowledge of functions and loops to handle multiple credit cards at a time.

 ---